Ralph Basui Watkins

 PhD, University of Pittsburgh

-Ralph Watkins is associate professor of evangelism and church growth.
+Ralph Watkins is the Pastor of Wheat Street Baptist Church and the Peachtree Associate Professor of Evangelism and Church Growth at Columbia Seminary.
 His work focuses on building bridges between young adults and the church in order to develop future leaders for the twenty-first century church.
+As a scholar, professional photographer, pastor, sought after speaker and workshop leader Dr. Watkins seeks to help the churches live into the new networked world.

-Dr. Watkins is the host of the television show Talk It Out with Dr. Ralph Basui Watkins a show that discusses issues of faith and social justice.
-His television show airs on the Atlanta Interfaith Broadcasting Network.
+Dr. Watkins is the host of the television show Talk it Out with Dr. Ralph Basui Watkins a show that discusses issues of faith and social justice and his preaching ministry is the featured on the Love Out Loud Broadcast, both shows air on Atlanta Interfaith Broadcasting Network.
 He is also the producer / director of two full length feature documentaries: She Is The Pastor (2012) and Our Journey to Palestine: A Story of the 43rd Delegation of Interfaith Peace Builders (2013).
-He is presently working on his new documentary Faith in Sweet Auburn.
+He is presently working on his new documentary Africana Theology and the Roots of Our Faith: A Journey Through Egypt.

 In recent years, Watkins has received a Governor’s Teaching Fellowship, Lilly Teaching Fellowship, Fulbright Hayes Fellowship for study in Ghana, a Wabash Teaching Fellowship, and various awards and grants to study the African roots of African American theology in Kenya, Tanzania, Egypt, Ethiopia, Senegal, and Ghana.